mikljohansson/mbot-vision/README.md

 The ESP32 also includes a web-server with a camera live stream, so you can use to see what the robot sees when you drive it around.
 The live stream can also show you the model inputs (low-res images) and outputs (object heatmaps).

+Supported boards

+ * The [ESP32-S3-WROOM CAM](https://www.aliexpress.com/item/1005004960637276.html) is a very capable MCU which can process ML models at great speed with its vector instruction set.
+ * The [ESP32 CAM](https://www.aliexpress.com/item/1005003804757059.html) is a cheap but fairly capable MCU which can process ML models at a reasonable speed, e.g. 1-5 fps depending on the model.

 # Programming the ESP32